Palo Alto: Security Zones, Profiles and Policies (Rules)

 Avoid "rule shadowing" by placing more specific rules above the larger scope rules.

-Intrazone "traffic within your zone" traffic, default security policy; if you don't make a rule to block the traffic, the firewall by default will allow it.
+Intrazone "traffic within your zone", initial default security policy; if you don't make a rule to block the traffic, the firewall by default will allow it.

-Interzone "traffic between zones", default security policy; if you don't make a rule to allow the traffic, the firewall by default will not allow it.
+Interzone "traffic between zones", initial default security policy; if you don't make a rule to allow the traffic, the firewall by default will block it.

 You can add the profiles (and profile groups) to your policy rule under the rule settings > "Action" tab: